Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 # channel_num: the index of channel used to export, 0-based, used when current_chord is note or chord type

-# bpm: the BPM (tempo) used to export, if not specified, the sampler will use its own default bpm
+# bpm: the BPM (tempo) used to export, if not specified, the daw will use its own default bpm

 # length - track_extra_lengths: same as play function